-We are ranked as the top psychiatry program (2011) in the United States for clinical care according to U.S. News and World Report.
+We are ranked among the very top psychiatry programs in the United States for clinical care according to U.S. News and World Report.

-Our department treats a higher percentage of medically compromised psychiatric patient than any other hospital in Maryland.
+Our department treats a higher percentage of medically compromised psychiatric patients than any other hospital in Maryland.